Why Oxfords Not Brogues? Why Oxfords Never Go Out Of Style

 The characteristics of the classic Oxford shoe

 Unlike the Derby shoe where the eyelet tabs are stitched on top of the shoe, the Oxford is hidden underneath.
 This helps to give Oxfords a neater and more professional look.
+(Above: Percy Stride Black and White Oxfords £250)

 Other characteristics of the classic Oxford shoe include the unique aspect of the closed lacing system and the low heel.

 The wearer’s ankle should always be exposed to a modern pair of Oxfords.
 Although back when they were known as the Oxonian shoe, they were actually classed as a ‘half boot’ and a rebellion against the traditional knee-high boots many men wore.

 What makes them so essential?